top of page

 After a discharge in 1947, Hal returned ready to rejuvenate his studio in the form of 'theater production."
 He continued to experiment with color...
 (BIG mistake).
 In only one year - the studio was knee deep in debt.
 Going a different route - Hal re-established his studio for television production, with Hal Roach, Jr. producing shows.
 For a time the idea was a good one..
 The shows coming out of the studio were early arrivals on television.
 The Laurel & Hardy comedies in particular.
 It could have been more had Hal not sold off Our Gang to MGM in the 30s.
 Although never it's former self - it did relieve alot of the debt.

-ultimately prove a bad move & eventually the studio was lost to it's creditors.
+By 1955, Hal was ready to retire from active production and sold all of the controlling interest to his son, Hal Roach, Jr. It would ultimately prove a bad move & eventually the studio was lost to it's creditors.
 In a twist of fate - the studio became useless to the creditors without the brass there at the reins.
 Over the years several companies tried to take the studio into rejuvenate it .. but to no avail.

 In 1963, The 14.5 acre studio once known as "The Lot of Fun," containing 55 buildings, (in true neighboring L.A. fashion), history was torn down and replaced by light industrial buildings, businesses, and an automobile dealership, where a plaque marks the studio's location.
 BASTARDS!

 While .. 'technically' retired, Hal continued to be a presence in Hollywood whenever called on to do so.
 At age 96, Hal started working on a comeback comedy (yeah..96!).
-After the days of having his studio - he did everything with old business partner MGM
+After the days of having his studio - he did everything with old business partner MGM.

-In a great surprize gift to fans - he appeared on Letterman, The Tonight Show, talking about, 'the GOOD old Golden Age', days of Hollywood!
+In a great surprize gift to fans - he appeared on Letterman, & The Tonight Show, talking about, 'the GOOD old Golden Age', days of Hollywood!

 Fans thought that was it .. no - he made the circuit rounds giving interviews.
 In 1992, Hal appeared again at the Academy Awards.
 Billy Crystal (the most UNfunny, HORRIBLY, UNtalented person on earth), made reference to Hal.
 He shocked em all!!
 100-year-old Hal made the night when he stood up from his seat and addressed the crowd with an impromptu speech, unaware that there was no microphone in the vicinity (Crystal quipped that Roach was merely offering the TV audience a taste of what silent films were like...pssh!
 Billy Crystal is a DOUCHE!)